 - apply the knowledge and skills acquired in this course in the working environment enabling the development of policy.

 Part I of the course consists of eight taught modules to the value of 60 credits involving lectures, practicals, seminars and fieldwork.
-Part II is a substantial research project (BL6017) to the value of 30 credits for those passing Part I. Each of the prescribed taught modules will be examined by a written paper and/or continuous assessment.
+Part II is a substantial research project, BL6017 Dissertation in Marine Biology, to the value of 30 credits for those passing Part I. Each of the prescribed taught modules will be examined by a written paper and/or continuous assessment.
 Each student progressing to Part II of the course must submit the research project in an area of marine biology by a date as prescribed by the School of BEES.

 Modules (90 credits):